orelade/Exploratory-sales-data-analysis-project/README.md

 # Exploratory-sales-data-analysis-project
-This is a exploratory analysis project to identify trends,records and derive key performance indicators
+This is a exploratory analysis project to identify trends,records and derive key performance indicators in a database.